 Work directly with nonprofits and community members to provide preliminary design services.
-Volunteers are Philadelphia area architects, planners, landscape architects, engineers, cost estimators, and others, and range from industry veterans to those new to their field.
+Volunteers are Philadelphia area architects, planners, landscape architects, engineers, interior designers, preservationists, sustainability consultants, development consultants, artists, graphic designers, community engagement specialists, cost estimators, and others, and range from industry veterans to those new to their field.
 If you're a firm, you can put together a team drawn from your staff.
 If you're an individual, we'll place you on a team with other professionals.

 After completing a volunteer application, you'll receive quarterly emails with upcoming volunteer opportunities and you may respond to express your interest in a specific opportunity.
-Once on a Design Grant team, a Collaborative staff member will introduce you to the project.
+Once on a Core Grant team, a Collaborative staff member will introduce you to the project.
 Then you will visit the site and meet with the nonprofit client.
 While the process varies based on the unique needs of each nonprofit, you’ll likely be participating in team meetings, facilitating community meetings, presenting at peer review meetings, and developing drawings to communicate conceptual designs.
-Learn more about Design Grants.

-Most projects have a peer review component, where one or two in-progress Design Grant teams informally present their work to Collaborative volunteer reviewers.
+All Core Grant projects have a peer review component, where an in-progress Core Grant team informally presents its work to Collaborative volunteer peer reviewers.
 As a reviewer, you'll have the opportunity to provide feedback, learn about current projects, and meet other volunteers.
 We host these meetings twice a month – every first and third Tuesday at noon.
-Once you complete a volunteer application, you’ll receive information about all of our volunteer opportunities, including Design Grant review meetings.
+Once you complete a volunteer application, you’ll receive information about all of our volunteer opportunities, including Core Grant review meetings.
 Being a reviewer does not require an official or minimum commitment; participate whenever you're available.

 Nonprofit partnership and community engagement are hallmarks of our design process.